 Look at the difference in mass verses volume on a larger scale.
 Imagine you have two one-cup measuring cups, a big tub of peanut butter and a bag of powdered sugar sitting on your kitchen counter.
 Fill one cup with peanut butter and the other one with powdered sugar.
 If you pick them up, you'll see that the cup of peanut butter weighs much more than the cup of powdered sugar even though they both take up the same amount of space.

 Back at the teaspoon level, ingredients with a similar appearance can have different weights.
-Making the wrong conversion could easily mess up a whole recipe.
+Making the wrong conversion could easily mess up the whole recipe.
 For example, a teaspoon of sugar looks a lot like a teaspoon of salt.
-But the sugar weighs about four grams, while the teaspoon of salt weighs six.
+But the sugar weighs about four grams, while a teaspoon of salt weighs six.

-A converter for grams to teaspoons would have to have a large database of all kinds of ingredients rather than rely on a simple mathematical conversion formula like liters to gallons or pounds to kilograms.
+A converter for grams to teaspoons would have to have a large database of ingredients.
+It couldn't rely on a simple mathematical conversion formula like liters to gallons, or pounds to kilograms.

 An Example: Grams and Teaspoons of Sugar

-People often want to convert sugar from grams to teaspoons because grams are listed on the Nutrient Fact labels of processed foods, and it's easier for those of us who are used to Imperial units to mentally picture a teaspoonful of sugar rather than a gram of sugar.
+People often want to convert sugar from grams to teaspoons because grams are listed on the Nutrient Fact labels of processed foods.
+It's easier for those of us who are used to Imperial units to picture a teaspoonful of sugar rather than a gram of sugar.